vprusso/toqito/paper/paper.md

 # Summary

-`toqito` is an open source library for studying various objects in quantum information, namely, states, channels, and measurements. `toqito` focuses on providing numerical tools to study problems pertaining to entanglement theory, nonlocal games, matrix analysis, and other aspects of quantum information that are often associated with computer science.
+`toqito` is an open source library for studying various objects in quantum information, namely: states, channels, and measurements. `toqito` focuses on providing numerical tools to study problems pertaining to: entanglement theory, nonlocal games, matrix analysis, and other aspects of quantum information that are often associated with computer science.

 # Statement of Need

-While there are many outstanding feature-rich Python packages to study quantum information, they are often focused on applications pertaining to physics [@johansson2013qutip] [@killoran2019strawberry], [@steiger2018projectq].
+While there are many outstanding feature-rich Python packages to study quantum information, they are often focused on physics applications [@johansson2013qutip] [@killoran2019strawberry], [@steiger2018projectq].
 Other excellent software offerings that are closer in scope to `toqito`, such as `QETLAB` [@johnston2016qetlab], are written in non-opensource languages and therefore require the users to have access to costly licenses.